By Diane M. Calabrese

 Rawlings home office, affectionately called the “Hog Headquarters,” is based in Missoula, Montana in the far west-central part of the state near the border with Idaho.
 The town has approximately 74,000 residents.
 And it is part of Missoula County.

 Nestled among the peaks and chains of the Northern Rockies, Missoula is surrounded by forests that include a rich mix of western white and yellow pine, Douglas fir, larch, Engelmann spruce, lodgepole pine and cedar.
-It’s a good environ for those in the wood products industry to learn firsthand from the mill owners and loggers in the region.
+It’s a good environment for those in the wood products industry to learn firsthand from the mill owners and loggers in the region.

 Industry connections, however, extend far beyond Big Sky Country.
 “We have worked very closely with logging companies all over the country,” said Judi.
 And well beyond, too.
 “We have international clients in Australia, Canada, South Africa, and all over North America.”